Routes

 Helvellyn Summit

 Up there with Britain’s best-loved mountains, Helvellyn is home to a horseshoe ridge of legendary quality.
-First comes Striding Edge, a knife-edge arĂȘte with a tantalisingly-good tightrope path edging along
+First comes Striding Edge, a knife-edge arête with a tantalisingly-good tightrope path edging along the crest, before bagging the summit and completing your high-level loop of Red Tarn via the rocky staircase of Swirral Edge.

 Tip by